 1. Objectives of Field Practicum Yes No

 2. Sequence of Field Class Yes No

 3. Roles and Responsibilities of Field Staff Yes No

 4. Roles and Responsibilities of Field Instructor Yes No

 5. Roles and Responsibilities of Field Liaison Yes No

 6. Expectations for Field Performance Yes No

 7. Learning Plan Agreement Form Yes No

 8. Outcome Evaluation Yes No

 9. Grading Policies for Field Practicum Yes No

-10. Problem Solving Process Yes No
+10 Problem Solving Process Yes No

 If you have marked 'no' to any of these areas, please make an appointment with the Director of Field Education to clarify any confusion.

-This form should be completed and signed in IPT by your second week of field.
+This form should be completed and signed in IPT prior to entering field.

+Student Signature

-Student Signa ature Print Name
+Print Name

 Date